matimove/book-tracker/README.md

 A web application for readers to discover, organize, and track their reading journey.
 Users can manage their personal library, review books, rate titles, and connect with other readers.

+---

 ## Current Features

 * Users can create an account and log in to the application.
 * Users can add, edit, and delete books.
 * Users can view all books that have been added to the application.
 * Users can search for books by title, author, ISBN, genre, or other keywords.
-* The application provides user profile pages showing reading statistics, book collections, and social information.
+* The application provides user profile pages showing social statistics and book collections.
 * Users can assign a genre to each book to classify and organize books in the system.
 * Users can add additional information to books through ratings and reviews, which are visible to other users.
 * Users can track their reading progress using the statuses: